Understanding Trauma: Exploring the Definition and Root Causes

 Research also shows that children are traumatised through experiencing frightening parents or carers.
 Parents who appear frightened or anxious, angry, withdrawn, depressed or shut down creates a sense of danger for a child and they are confused and distressed and are frightened of being close to the parent who should be safe.
 This causes intense distress for a child and is traumatic.
 This is Attachment Trauma.

-In my couples work, I like to use an ACE Score that I give to my new couples at the start of the therapy, so I can identify really quickly if they're impacted by past trauma, this helps me understand how they are experiencing their relationship from a deeper and unconscious lens so I can help them understand and heal from these wounds.
+In my couples work, I like to use an ACE Score that I give to my new couples at the start of the therapy, so I can identify really quickly if they're impacted by past trauma.
+This helps me understand how you are experiencing your relationship from a deeper and unconscious lens so I can help you understand and heal from these past wounds, within your relationship.

 Reach out to me to find out more..........